Zwernemann/MZW-DCC/README.md

 The **Digital Calibration Certificate (DCC)** is an XML-based, machine-readable and machine-interpretable format for the standardised exchange of calibration results, fulfilling ISO/IEC 17025 requirements while enabling Industry 4.0 integration.
 The standard is maintained by PTB, DKD (with 13 Fachausschüsse), BAM, and a broad international community of metrology institutes, accredited labs, and industrial partners.

 The DCC schema (current v3.3.0, v3.4.0-rc.1 in testing) is quantity-agnostic and accompanied by the Digital System of Units (D-SI) for SI-traceable quantity representation and a refType thesaurus for semantic annotations.
-Measurement-specific guidance is provided through DKD expert reports (Expertenberichte) for various measurands.
+Measurement-specific guidance is provided through DKD expert reports for various measurands.

 ## Problem